pdm-project/pdm/docs/docs/plugin.md

 ### Register the command to the core object

 Write a function somewhere in your plugin project.
-There is no limit on what the name of the function is but the function should take only one argument -- the PDM core object:
+There is no limit on what the name of the function is, but the function  should take only one argument -- the PDM core object:

 ```python hl_lines="2"
 def hello_plugin(core):